convoyinc/apollo-cache-hermes/.github/PULL_REQUEST_TEMPLATE.md

 ✔ Write a summary

 Please summarize your change, and provide as much context as you can.
 What's your motivation for the change?
 Why'd you take this approach?
-Links to related issues.
+Links to related issues?
 Etc.  Helps the reviewer give more thoughtful feedback.

 ✔ Tests!